dafer45/TBTK/README.md

 Welcome to TBTK - A library for modeling and solving second quantized Hamiltonians.

-The manual is available at http://www.second-quantization.com
+The documentation is available at http://www.second-quantization.com

 # Installation instructions
 Without CUDA (gpu)